 Ah paper work!
 Swimmers will need to sign two waivers on the day of the swim.
 We have tried to consolidate these into one waiver, but have not been able to avoid the two documents.

 PDF download - The Toronto Port Authority Waiver

 PDF download - The Toronto Island Lake Swim Waiver

-The Route: from Center Island Pier to Ward's Island.
+The Route: from Centre Island Pier towards Ward's Island.

 We will have three distances: a) 750m, b) 1.5km, and c) 3.8km.
 In all cases the swimmer will swim out 50% of the way, and swim around a pylon then back to the beach.
-The route takes the swimmer alongside a boardwalk and will swim in a straight line in water that is 5-12 feet deep the entire way.
-Almost 50% of the swim is in water of five feet or under.
-The visibility is excellent and there is very little vegetation.
+The route takes the swimmer alongside a boardwalk and will swim in a straight line in water that is 8-12 feet deep the entire way.
+Almost 50% of the swim is in water of eight feet or under.
+The visibility is variable from poor to excellent and there is very little vegetation.

 Image from Google Earth